ioBroker/ioBroker.lovelace/README.md

 	## __WORK IN PROGRESS__
 -->
 ## __WORK IN PROGRESS__
+* (Garfonso) Changed: !Breaking!
+Battery warning is now binary_sensor instead of sensor (now ui sets icon and  translates ok)
 * (Garfonso) Updated frontend to 20210402.1
 * (Garfonso) Changed: increased file size limit to 5 MB during upload in config.
 * (Garfonso) Added: Support for input_datetime
-* (Garfonso) Added: (currently inofficial) support for manual complex light entities
+* (Garfonso) Added: Support for manual complex light entities
 * (Garfonso) Added: Support for images from base64 data in iobroker states
 * (Garfonso) Added: Support for additional alarm states.
 * (Garfonso) Added: Parameter to only enter code when disarming alarm